Urban Decay Naked Palette: Swatches & Review

 The Naked Palette comes in a brown velour case with gold foil lettering.
 The palette is enclosed in a plastic outer case to protect the packaging, along with a travel-sized primer potion.
 There is also a paper enclosure telling you about the palette…

 I was skeptical about this palette because I own a lot of neutrals and I figured I could probably dupe the whole thing.
 Dupable or not, the Naked Palette is gorgeous.
-If you are thinking it’s your typical boring neutrals then you have it all wrong.
+If you are thinking that the Urban Decay Naked Palette is your typical boring neutrals then you have it all wrong.
 Not only are the colors gorgeous but the palette has a variety of textures.
 I like the fact that I can take this away for the weekend and create numerous looks, without having to bring any other shadows along.
 Now let’s take a look inside…

 The palette contains 12 full size shadows and a dual-ended 24/7 Glide On eye pencil with Zero on one end and Whiskey on the other.
 It also has a mirror inside for easy application on the go.